molikto/BraveNewWorld/GAME_DESIGN.md

             * protect things bellow from molars, if thick enough
         * constructed level, level 1: this is base level + the elevation of constructions on base level
             * low mountain and walls, but not roofs, always destructible
-        * base level: the level of the surface, with constructed level removed
+        * base level: the level of the terrain, with constructed level removed
             * normal walkable Z-level
             * level 0
                 * can build things on top of it, creating a level 1